|University and Faculty:||Monash University

 Click here for more info about OzTREKK's Scholarships!

-Monash does not need your final academic transcript at the time of application as conditional offers can be issued; however, final transcripts will be required should you wish to accept your offer.
+Monash does not need your final academic transcript at the time of application as conditional offers can be issued; however, final transcripts will be required should you wish to accept your offer.2.
+MCAT or GAMSAT Results

 Minimum MCAT requirement: 8/8/8 or 8/8/M/8

-MCAT test results from January 2011 onward will be accepted.
+MCAT test results from January 2012 onward will be accepted for the 2015 intake.

 Number of Places Available for International Students: up to 20